The most successful B2B marketers spend 40% of their marketing budget on content marketing, according to a survey by the Content Marketing Institute.

-Brian Honigman – content marketing consultant, author, and founder of Honigman Media.
+Brian Honigman – Content marketing consultant, author, and founder of Honigman Media

-Joanna Wiebe – master copywriter, blogger, and Creator of Copy Hackers.
+Joanna Wiebe – Master copywriter, blogger, and creator of Copyhackers

-Neil Patel – Internet marketing guru, entrepreneur, content marketing blogger, and Founder of CrazyEgg.
+Neil Patel – Internet marketing guru, entrepreneur, content marketing blogger, and founder of CrazyEgg

-Rob Wormley – Head of content marketing at When I Work, author of the Content Marketing Playbook and 100 Days of Growth.
+Rob Wormley – Head of content marketing at When I Work, author of the Content Marketing Playbook and 100 Days of Growth

-Brian Dean – SEO guru, content marketing blogger, and founder of Backlinko.
+Brian Dean – SEO guru, content marketing blogger, and founder of Backlinko

-Rand Fishkin – SEO master, content marketing blogger, and founder of Moz.
+Rand Fishkin – SEO master, content marketing blogger, and founder of Moz

 William Harris – Growth marketer, entrepreneur, content marketing blogger – and author of this post

 If you want to focus on advancing your content marketing skills and increasing ROI, you have to start outsourcing tasks and adopting tools.
 Here are a handful that you can start with:

-SumoMe – SumoMe is the best lead generation tool you can put on your blog and throughout your content.
-It’s a suite of tools that make it incredibly easy to design and launch email opt-in forms on your website.
-For example, you can use the tool to create a form that blog visitors can fill out in order to gain access to an ebook or worksheet you put together.
-You could also use the SumoMe Welcome Mat to start building a list of subscribers that you can email each time you publish new content on your blog.
+Sumo– Sumo is a suite of tools that make it incredibly easy to design and launch email opt-in forms on your website.
+For example, you can use the tool to create a form that blog visitors can fill out in order to gain access to an ebook or worksheet.
+You could also use the Sumo Welcome Mat to start building a list of subscribers that you can email each time you publish new content.